 Medicines should not be disposed of in wastewater or household waste.
 Ask your pharmacist how to dispose of medicines you no longer require.
 These measures will help to protect the environment.

 What it looks like

 OPSUMIT 10 mg tablets are white to off white, biconvex, round, film-coated tablets with "10" on one side

-OPSUMIT is supplied as 10 mg film-coated tablets in blister packs of 3, 6, 9, or 30 tablets, or in a bottle of 30 tablets.
+OPSUMIT is supplied as 10 mg film-coated tablets in blister packs of, 9 or 30 tablets.

 - lactose 38.86mg

 - sodium starch glycollate type A